 It is widely believed that targeted ads carry a negative connotation for many consumers who find them too frequent, intrusive, and even creepy.

-The truth is, however, that more than half of consumers (52%) can identify at least one benefit to targeted advertising.
+The truth is, however, that more than half of consumers (52%) in 2021 said that they could identify at least one benefit to targeted advertising.

 While privacy concerns still prevent many from supporting targeted advertising, most consumers appreciate the benefits.

 - Find promotional sales and incentives (15%)

 - Get personalized product or service recommendations (13%)